Nissan Smyrna Assembly Plant: History

 On May 26, 2010, work began on a battery manufacturing plant onsite for electric vehicles, primarily the Nissan Leaf.
-This plant began operational in December 2012, and the plant began manufacturing the Leaf the following year, the first electric vehicle to be manufactured in Tennessee.
+This plant became operational in December 2012, and the plant began manufacturing the Leaf the following year, the first electric vehicle to be manufactured in Tennessee.
 Nissan decided to sell its battery plant to GSR Capital in July 2017.
 However, this sale did not actually happen and after three delays was canceled in July 2018 as GSR Capital did not pay on time.